CesarHMR/html-chaining-creation/README.md

 ### How to use it?

-First it is nedded to import **CreateHTMLElement** class from "html-chaining-creation".
-To create a html element, you need to create a new instance of CreateHTMLElement and pass the string key of the element you want to create *('div', 'button', 'p', 'h1'...)*.
+First you need to import **CreateHTMLElement** class from "html-chaining-creation".
+To create a html element, create a new instance of CreateHTMLElement and pass the string key of the element you want to create *('div', 'button', 'p', 'h1'...)*.
 From that is possible to chain all the [available funtions](#available-functions) of the package to set a series of attributes of the element *('id', 'className', 'src'...)*.
-Finally, the last function of the chain MUST BE the **getElement()** function, since is the function that returns the HTML element itself, otherwise the chain will return the CreateHTMLElement instance.
+Finally, the last function of the chain MUST BE the **getElement()** function, since is the function that returns the HTML element itself.
+Otherwise the chain will return the CreateHTMLElement instance.

 Follow the example bellow: